engMaya22/VisaRegister/README.md

 this laravel task :

-the admin can send  guests email to register thier Visa where it used multi step form for intering the information guests and check it before submit thier order
+- the admin can send  guests email to make them register to Visa where it used multi step form for intering their information  and check it before they submit thier order
 - admin dashboard for admins to review the customers orders and thier information